 Speaking of flight: on the east-facing exterior wall of the Orpheum Theater is an enormous panel entitled The Sound of Flight , although you’ll also hear it called The Orpheum Mural and occasionally That One With Michelangelo’s David But With A Bird Over His Junk.
 This is currently the largest mural in Arizona, coming in at a robust 4,500 square feet.
-It was painted by The Mural Mice, along with Sky Black.
-It shares the same disconcerting psychedelic detail as Learning to Fly, casually transitioning from the Grand Canyon to what looks like an Absurdist checkerboard dancefloor.
+It was envisioned and painted by Sky Black with help from The Mural Mice.
+It shares the same disconcerting psychedelic detail as Learning to Fly, casually transitioning from the Grand Canyon to what looks like an Absurdist checkerboard dance floor.
 Like most of the Mice’s work, The Sound of Flight includes its own bevy of Easter eggs, including a flying squirrel, a hot air balloon ride gone wrong and some very elusive ladybugs.

 Not far from this is Mancuso’s Boots , which some may consider visiting before the paint peels off for good.
 This mural was painted by local artist David Grandon on behalf of the German International Adventure Society in 2002 to honor photographer and river guide George Lamont Mancuso.
 However, if standing in an awkward space between two parking lots on a hot summer day doesn’t sound appealing, you can always visit it the way many people visit the Grand Canyon: by glancing at it from within a car.